-Everything we do at the Clubs is designed to help low-income youth succeed.
-That’s why Club members consistently outperform their peers when it comes to school achievement, healthy choices and behaviors and civic engagement.
-In fact, the Boys & Girls Club model – based on positive youth development and driven by high-impact, targeted programs – has received the highest possible effectiveness rating from the National Dropout Prevention Center.
+Everything we do at the Clubs is designed to help children and teens find success.
+This is why Club members consistently outperform their peers when it comes to school achievement, healthy choices and civic engagement.
+The Boys & Girls Club program model is based on positive youth development and driven by high-impact, targeted programs that generate proven results.

-- Comprehensive: We focus on the needs and development of the whole child through services that are offered year-round, extending from the school day in to the evening, throughout the summer and during school breaks.
+We focus on the needs and development of the whole child through services that are offered year-round, extending from the school day in to the evening and throughout the summer.

-- Variety of Services: We offer a wide variety of services and programs to appeal to different ages, interests and needs of the youth.
+We offer a wide variety of services and programs to appeal to different ages, interests, and needs of the youth.
 This variety exposes youth to new opportunities and makes it possible for kids to find their “spark” that ignites a passion for learning.
-By engaging youth in learning in one area, whether it is arts, robotics, soccer or gardening, staff can then teach skills and share important lessons that will transfer to other areas of learning.

-- Serving kids who need us most: Our sites are intentionally located in resource-constrained neighborhoods, allowing us to bridge the opportunity gap that exists between lower-income and higher-income communities.
-Membership is just $2 per year and scholarships are available.
+Our sites are intentionally located in resource-constrained neighborhoods, allowing us to bridge the opportunity gap that exists between lower-income and higher-income communities.